j-martin/screenshot-chrome/README.md

 It will:

 - Capture the current tab.
-- Add a OS X-ish title bar.
+- Add a macOS-ish title bar.
 - Add drop shadow to it.
 - Display the result in a new tab.
 - Resize the browser window to the original size.